1934–35 Port Vale F.C. season

-The 1934–35 season was Port Vale's 29th season of football in the English Football League, and their fifth successive season (28th overall) in the Second Division.
-A positive start to the season raised hope of promotion; however, from October onwards the club performed so poorly as to finish fifth-from-bottom.
-One event of note was a six-week discussion over a possible change of name; the names Stoke Central, Stoke United, Stoke North End, and Hanley Port Vale were considered – however none of these names attracted enough support to institute a change.
+The 1934–35 season was Port Vale's 29th season of football in the English Football League and their fifth-successive season (28th overall) in the Second Division.
+While a promising start fuelled hopes of a return to the top half, Vale ultimately finished in 18th place, accumulating 34 points from a record of 11 wins, 12 draws, and 19 defeats, scoring 55 goals and conceding 74.

+Under manager Tom Holford, the early season surge came to nothing as form collapsed from October onward, leaving Vale embroiled in a relegation battle before surviving comfortably on goal average.
+In January 1935, Vale recorded their largest win, a 4–0 victory over Barnsley, but endured their harshest reverse in April with an 8–0 home defeat to Brentford.
+Tom Nolan emerged as the standout player, finishing the campaign as both league and season top scorer with 16 goals in 40 appearances, in what would be his third successive season leading Vale's scoring charts.

+In the FA Cup, Port Vale made a relatively brief appearance, exiting in the Third Round, consistent with recent seasons.
+Off the pitch, the club faced considerable upheaval: supporters and directors held a six-week consultation on a proposed name change, with ideas like "Stoke Central", "Stoke United", and "Hanley Port Vale" considered, although nothing ultimately changed.
+Financial constraints persisted — Vale's average attendance dipped to 8,463, with a season-low crowd of 3,860 versus Fulham on 27 April.

 Overview

 Second Division

 The pre-season saw the arrival of eight new signings, the most significant of these were: 'safe as houses' goalkeeper John Potts (Leeds United), 'outstanding' outside-right John Friar (Bournemouth & Boscombe Athletic), inside-left David Galloway (Preston North End), and centre-half Joe Craven (Swansea Town).

 The season started with just one defeat in the opening eight games, leaving the club in fourth place by the end of September – mostly down to the goalscoring partnership of Friar and Nolan.
 Home victories over Sheffield United, Southampton, Manchester United, and Burnley nevertheless saw attendances of only 7,311 to 11,975.
 Following this they went on a run of twelve games without a win, with an over-reliance on Friar and Nolan in attack, whilst the defence lacked understanding.
 The team was changed around but to no avail, as they slipped down the league towards a relegation battle.
-In the middle of December Friar was sold on to Preston North End, having scored ten goals in eighteen games, with the 'more steady' Ted Critchley heading in the other direction.
-Their poor form was halted with a Christmas day victory over Bradford City.
+On 24 November, Vale lost 2–1 at home to second-from-bottom Hull City.
+In the middle of December Friar was sold on to Preston North End, having scored ten goals in 18 games, with the 'more steady' Ted Critchley heading in the other direction.
+Vale fell to third-from-bottom following a 1–1 draw with Bradford (Park Avenue) on 22 December.
+Their poor form was halted with a Christmas day victory over Bradford City, the club's first win since September.
 The team were then inconsistent until the end of the season.